Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Conclusions

 As a concluding remark, the chemical similarities between local GCs and high-redshift \somename produce key evidence that connects the two populations.
 The seemingly high occurrence rates of \somename in the early Universe is qualitatively consistent with the picture of bursty, cluster-dominated star formation recently proposed for the early phase of galaxy evolution.
-Once galaxies transform from cluster-dominated star formation to disk-dominated star formation at later epochs, the chemical anomalies including the N/O enhancement in the ISM and later formed field stars should be erased and the former \somename would converge to the local scaling relations.
-Future deep observations of a statistical sample of high-redshift galaxies with determinations of chemical abundances in spatially separated star clusters and inter-cluster regions will be important to further understand this connection.
+Once galaxies transform from cluster-dominated star formation to disk-dominated star formation at later epochs, the chemical anomalies including the N/O enhancement in the ISM and later formed field stars should be erased and the former \somename would converge to the local scaling relations. \redtxt{While the above scenario is promising, we do note that there are alternative theories for massive cluster formation from, rather than prior to, the disk \citep[e.g.,][]{Krumholz_2010,Kruijssen_2012,clarke_2019}. } Future deep observations of a statistical sample of high-redshift galaxies with determinations of chemical abundances in spatially separated star clusters and inter-cluster regions will be important to further understand this connection.